uriel1998/agaetr/README.md

 While RSS is *supposed* to be a standard... it isn't.
 Too often there are unusual or irregular elements in an RSS feed.

+While I've tried to make some of the more popular "odd" feeds - like YouTube and DeviantArt - work properly inside of `agaetr_parse.py`, I cannot check or code for every possibility.

 If you have a feed with some unruly elements - such as the "Read more..." that Wordpress loves to put in my own feed, or how the "published articles" feed from